AnurupGuha/google_ML_crashcourse/google_mlcourse.md

       - essentially what we do is we have one logistic regression output node in our model for every possible class
       - we can do this in a deep neural network by having different output nodes at the outset of the model and share the           internal representation through rest of the model so these can be trained reasonably efficiently together
       - in cases where we know that an example will belong to only one class at a time, we would like to have the sum of the         probabilities of all the output nodes as equal to 1.
 This is achieved by using something called Softmax
-      - Softmax is the generalization of the same logistic regression we used, by generalized to more than one class
+      - Softmax is the generalization of the same logistic regression we used, by generalizing to more than one class
         - remember that, logistic regression produces a decimal between 0  and 1.0
         - Softmax extends this idea into a multi-class world
           - Softmax assigns decimal probabilities to each class in a multi-class problem.
 These decimal probabilities must               add to 1.
 This additional constraint helps traning converge faster